 Ask your private teacher or band director for advice in choosing a work from this list, or in recommending a work of similar difficulty.
 If you are interested, we would be happy to hear an example of your jazz playing.
 You might choose to play a particular jazz tune, or a transcribed solo.
 If you use a rhythm-section based recording such as a Jamey Aebersold CD, please bring the recording to your audition.
 However, you should also prepare the other required classical materials listed at the link above.
-Feel free to e-mail Dr. Nolan with questions or concerns regarding audition repertoire.
+Feel free to e-mail Professor Nolan with questions or concerns regarding audition repertoire.

 Memorization is NOT required for the audition, but you may choose to do so.
 A successfully memorized performance may show a high level of achievement and artistry on your instrument.

-Ensemble Opportunities include experience on soprano, alto, tenor, baritone and bass saxophone.
+Ensemble opportunities include experience on soprano, alto, tenor, baritone, and bass saxophone.